 The availability of power was comfortable except Mandideep Works.
-The company has beenable to keep the factories running with the help of captive power generating capacity.
+The company has beenable to keep the factories running with the help of captive power generating capacitywherever it was required.

-There has been slow down in the issue of new tenders by Power utilities during the yearwhich has been picked up recently.
-Efforts are being made to secure more orders byparticipating in larger number of tenders.
+There has been slow down in the issue of new tenders by major Power utility Power GridCorporation of India during the year but Efforts were being made to secure more ordersfrom private sector as well as state utilities.

-The dividend will be paid to members whose names appear in the Register of Members ason 16th September 2016 in respect of shares held in dematerialised and physical form itwill be paid to members whose names are furnished by National Securities DepositoryLimited and Central Depository Services (India) Limited as beneficial owners as on thatdate.
+The dividend will be paid to members whose names appear in the Register of Members ason 15th September 2017.
+In respect of shares held in dematerialised and physical form itwill be paid to members whose names are furnished by

 Wholly Owned Subsidiary Companies

 Hindusthan Speciality Chemicals Limited wholly owned subsidiary has become materialsubsidiary of the Company Hindusthan Speciality Chemicals Limited and two non-materialwholly owned subsidiary companies Hindusthan Vidyut Products Limited and HindusthanProjects Limited.
 Hindusthan Speciality Chemicals Limited (HSCL) company has takenfurther steps towards setting up of the state of the art green field manufacturingfacility of Epoxy Resin and formulated products at Jhagadia Distt Bharuch Gujarat.
 Theconstruction work has commenced and is proceeding actively on various fronts.
 Orders forlong lead-time Plant & Machinery packages has also been placed & ordering forfurther packages is in progress.
 The Company is marketing various grades of Epoxy Resins& specialty formulations in it's own brand name with the support of technologypartners.
 A well-equipped